Stepping a heavy mast on a sail boat can be an awkward job.

 show no sign of fatigue.
 All nuts must be screwed tight to full

 depth.
-The standing rigging wire must have no strands standing proud of a swaged fitting, no broken strands ("meat hooks") sticking out and no kinks between the ends.
-The changing
+The wire must have no strands standing proud of a swaged or compression fitting, no broken strands sticking out ("meat hooks") or kinks between the end fittings and the turnbuckle toggles are not bent.

-When I step Panache's mast on land, I
+NO VEHICLE ATTACHED - When I step Panache's mast at the ramp, I

 keep the trailer hitched to the tow vehicle

 so it can't rock or roll away.
-Geez that would be embarrassing
+Geez that would be an embarrassing

 when walking on the deck and

 the risk of twisting the deck plate loose is too great.
-I have stepped it once on flat water using temp shrouds and all worked perfectly fine.
+The only time I stepped the mast without temporary shrouds is documented in the photos below.
+Years later I stepped it again on flat water using temporary shrouds and all worked fine.

 the boat.
-It saves the frustration of stumbling over loose rigging to grab an errant tool lying at the other end of the deck.
+It saves the frustration of stumbling over loose rigging to grab an errant tool you left lying at the other end of the deck.

 - WINDEX & ANTENNA - Attach the Windex and VHF